V4Fire/Core/src/core/pull/README.md

   // function return value that will be stored in pull () => Object(),

-  // start number of objects in pull
+  // start number of objects in the pull
   10
 );